janawold1/2026_S_nereis_Cons_Gen/01_read_QC_and_alignment.md

         do
         base=$(basename $bam _lib2.bam)
         base=$(basename $base _LIC002.bam)
-        echo "SORTING BAM for $base..."
+        echo "MERGING BAMS FOR $base..."
         samtools merge -@ 16 -o ${out}bam/${base}_merged.bam ${out}bam/${base}*.bam
     done
 done
 ```

 All alignments to all three reference assemblies were sorted and PCR duplicates removed using `SAMtools`.
-Mean mapping quality and alignment depth was then estimated for comparisons between the three datasets and files converted to CRAM format to save disk space.
 ```
 for bam in ${dir}bam/*_merged.bam
     do